soundpress/RulesOfNYC/docs/c35/index.rst

    (3) authorize or register a previously existing entity to raise or spend funds for transition or inauguration into office;

-   (4) continue in existence an entity registered under Rule 11-02 after it has paid all liabilities it incurred for transition and inauguration into office and otherwise has disposed of all funds pursuant to paragraph (f) below; or
+   (4) continue in existence an entity registered under 52 RCNY § 11-02 after it has paid all liabilities it incurred for transition and inauguration into office and otherwise has disposed of all funds pursuant to paragraph (f) below; or

-   (5) continue in existence an entity registered under Rule 11-02 after (i) April 30 in the year following the year of the election, or (ii) in the case of a special election, 60 days after inauguration.
+   (5) continue in existence an entity registered under 52 RCNY § 11-02 after (i) April 30 in the year following the year of the election, or (ii) in the case of a special election, 60 days after inauguration.

 (b) An entity authorized by an elected candidate to raise or spend funds for transition or inauguration into office shall not:

    (1) accept donations or other receipts from any political committee authorized by the elected candidate;

-   (2) accept donations from a political committee that has not registered with the Board under § 3-801(3) of the Code on a form that includes the information set forth in Rule 1-04(d)(1) (political committees registered for an election cycle pursuant to § 3-707 of the Code shall be deemed registered for purposes of § 3-801(3) of the Code with respect to transition and inauguration expenditures immediately following an election held in that cycle);
+   (2) accept donations from a political committee that has not registered with the Board under § 3-801(3) of the Code on a form that includes the information set forth in 52 RCNY § 1-04(d)(1) (political committees registered for an election cycle pursuant to § 3-707 of the Code shall be deemed registered for purposes of § 3-801(3) of the Code with respect to transition and inauguration expenditures immediately following an election held in that cycle);

    (3) accept donations in excess of the donation limits set forth in § 3-801(2)(b) of the Code;